aelyo-softworks/ShellBoost-Samples/README.md

 *	**Device Manager Folder**: A .NET Core console application folder that mimics the official Windows Device Manager application.
 Demonstrates asynchronous hierarchy building.

+*	**Mirror**: A .NET Core console application that demonstrates a namespace application mirroring a physical folder present on the disk.
+It’s implemented in only a few lines of code.

 *	**Amalga Drive**: A WPF application shell folder.
 Demonstrates the File On-Demand feature.
 Also comes with a custom WebDAV Server for demonstration purposes. *Note: this sample uses ShellBoost legacy technology and should not be used for new projects*.